-In Q1 2023, drilling re-commenced in January focused on a number of exploration targets, as prioritized by the late 2022 magnetic inversion studies.
-Three diamond drill holes (ODD23-055, -056 & -057) tested a 760 m strike length of the Pyramid target.
-The Pyramid target lies along the eastern projection of the Wenot shear corridor, between 2.5 and 3.5 km east of the Wenot gold deposit.
-At Pyramid, a distinctive high magnetic signature is elongated eastwest along 1 km and is similar to the magnetic signature over the Wenot deposit.
-The holes at Pyramid confirm the extension of the Wenot shear with widths of at least 114 m.
-Only background gold values were returned in the assays.
+In Q1 2023, drilling re-commenced in January focused on a number of exploration targets, as prioritized by magnetic inversion studies completed in late 2022.
+Three diamond drill holes (ODD23-055, -056 & -057) tested a 760 m strike length of the Pyramid target, which lies along the eastern projection of the Wenot shear corridor, between 2.5 and 3.5 km east of the Wenot gold deposit.
+The holes at Pyramid confirm the extension of the Wenot shear with widths of at least 114 m, however only background gold values were returned in the assays.